DrMadThrust/docs-swag-collection/README.md

 - 7 Never performed by me in an unspliced attempt

 Additonally the Insanity rating is tagged with a + sign after the number if obscure tech is required.
-As obscure tech counts: diagonal coyote frames, multiboosts, reverse cbs
+As obscure tech counts: diagonal coyote frames, multiboosts, spike wallbounces, reverse cbs

 Potential classifies how much time a strat saves according to following table:
 - ?!
 Why would anyone ever attempt this in a run